How does React work under the hood ? The Overview of React internals

 1.4 Trust the code, not the posts

 I see so many articles about React internals on the internet, but few of them are helpful.
-Most of them are just explaining some general ideas with no touch on the code level which make them less valuable because after reading them you are still not able to solve the React Quizzes.
+Most of them are just explaining some general ideas with no touch on the code, which make them less valuable because after reading them you are still not able to solve the React Quizzes.

 1.5 Find the critical path